1kevgriff/Workshop-ASPNETCore-Liftoff/README.md

 ## Abstract

-You're about to push your latest project out to the launch pad - nearly every feature is complete, it's quick and you're excited for launch day.
-But, are you ready to achieve orbit and stay there safely?
+You're about to push your latest project out to the launch pad - nearly every feature is complete, it's quick, and you're excited for launch day.
+But are you ready to achieve orbit and stay there safely?
  * Will it still be responsive when everyone uses it at the same time?
- * Do you have enough instrumentation in place to know if it's on course, or heading for a crash?
+ * Do you have enough instrumentation in place to know if it's on course or heading for a crash?
- * Once you find a problem, can you easily ship a fix?
+ * Once you find a problem, can you efficiently ship a fix?

-In this full-day workshop, you'll be taken on a journey to build launch-ready, battle-hardened ASP.NET Core application.
-You'll learn practical techniques you can put in place easily to:
+In this full-day workshop, you'll be taken on a journey to build a launch-ready, battle-hardened ASP.NET Core application.
+You'll learn practical techniques you can put in place to:

  * Design for scale without breaking your schedule.
  * Track and understand application health
-* Provide telemetry to your dev & ops team, product team and marketing team.
+ * Provide telemetry to your dev & ops team, product team, and marketing team.
  * Deploy quickly and safely when you have updates and fixes
-* Scale to handle surges in activity.
+ * Scale to handle surges of inactivity.

-.NET Core offers an incredible set of tools and strategies to solve these problems, but you can't *(and shoudln't)* try to employ them all.
-We'll guide you through how to make good decisions on what's worth it for your situation and what you can afford to leave back in the workshop.
+.NET Core offers an incredible set of tools and strategies to solve these problems, but you can't (and shouldn't) try to employ them all.
+We'll guide you through making good decisions on what's worth it for your situation and what you can afford to leave back in the workshop.

 After all, the whole point of a rocket is to go into space - so join us and launch your next app with the confidence of SpaceX!

 ## Outline (8-hour version)